deanishe/www.deanishe.net/content/snippet/macos-shortcuts-to-alfred-snippets/index.md

 <!--more-->

-The script syncs your macOS shortcuts as defined in System Preferences > Keyboard > Text to an Alfred snippets collection.
+The script syncs your macOS shortcuts as defined in "System Preferences > Keyboard > Text" to an Alfred snippets collection.

 As the script syncs macOS snippets to Alfred, **it will remove all other snippets**, so don't put anything else in that collection.